yuygfgg/airsonic-advanced/README.md

 First migration to 11.x will create a backup DB next to the DB folder.
 It will be marked as `db.backup.<timestamp>`.
 Use this folder as the DB if a revert to an older major version is needed (11.0 -> 10.6.0).

+> **Warning**
+If you use HSQLDB for 10.6.0, DB migration must fails.
+First upgrade to 11.0.0-SNAPSHOT.20221224143241 then upgrade to latest release.

 History
 -----